Metal carbonyl hydride

 Metal carbonyl hydrides are complexes of transition metals with carbon monoxide and hydride as ligands.
 These complexes are useful in organic synthesis as catalysts in homogeneous catalysis, such as hydroformylation.

 Preparation

-Walter Hieber prepared the first metal carbonyl hydride in 1931 by the so-called Hieber base reaction of metal carbonyls.
+Walter Hieber et al. prepared the first metal carbonyl hydride in 1931 by the so-called Hieber base reaction of metal carbonyls.
 In this reaction a hydroxide ion reacts with the carbon monoxide ligand of a metal carbonyl such as iron pentacarbonyl in a nucleophilic attack to form a metallacarboxylic acid.
 This intermedia releases of carbon dioxide in a second step, giving the iron tetracarbonyl hydride anion.
 The synthesis of cobalt tetracarbonyl hydride (HCo(CO)4) proceeds in the same way.